joey-ma/yoyoyojoe.github.io/catch/README.md

 # Catch

 Snake is one of the [first video game genres](https://en.wikipedia.org/wiki/Snake_(video_game_genre)).
 Catch, a browser based version of the classic snake game, is created using an understanding of OOP and DOM manipulation to create this dynamic, single-page app.
 Hope you'll enjoy!

-## Learning objectives
+## Learning Objectives

 - Using JavaScript to change the look and behavior of the DOM
 - React to user input
 - Utilize object-oriented programming

-## Challenges
+## The Journey

 ### Building Snake